 More tips on keeping your animals' water from freezing

 When we're under a winter storm warning I place a small sledge hammer, hatchet or ax underneath the water trough so it will be handy in case the power goes out and I need it to break ice.
-Our trough sits on top of bricks, which leaves a space underneath to stash the ax so it won't be covered by snow.)
+Our trough sits on top of bricks to keep it level on our uneven ground, which leaves a space underneath to stash the ax so it won't be covered by the snow.)

 Our livestock guardian dog drinks from the goats' trough, but if you need to provide thawed water for dogs or barn cats, you might use a heated pet bowl such as this one.